lionthroat/paperstacks-redux/README.md

 - On Add Genre: Need additional validation to make sure user is not adding an existing Genre.
 - On Add Book: Need additional validation to make sure user is not adding an existing Book.
 - On Add Author: Need additional validation to make sure user is not adding an existing Author.

-### Other Issues:
-- General styling/commenting consistency in main python application.
-(Heather to comment certain passages better)
-- Does the connection to db actually need to be closed after each query is executed within a view, or can we combine multiple actions that occur within the same function?
-This would save on a lot of lines of code, but if it allows data to get corrupt or is a security concern, then it needs to be left as is.
-Need to research best practices.